devtron-labs/hacktoberfest2022/README.md

 ![hacktoberfest-2021](./assets/hacktoberfest2021.png)

 [Devtron](https://github.com/devtron-labs/devtron) is honoured to celebrate it's 1st hacktoberfest with the community all across the globe.
-Being an opensource platform, we welcome developers with all experiences to give their fair shot at contributing and helping our Opensource projects.
+Being an opensource platform, we welcome developers with all experiences to give their fair shot at contributing and helping our open source projects.
 We recognise all your efforts for contributions and would like to honour your work by providing you some great goodies and giveaways from our end apart from hacktoberfest.

 We are happy to see you here and we believe that each [star ⭐️](https://github.com/devtron-labs/devtron) enables us in showcasing devtron to a wider community.